 Computer Vision Syndrome Treatment

 Do you spend most of your time staring at a computer screen for work?
 Are you spending more time than ever in front of different digital devices?
-If you’re spending a lot of time in front of a computer and find you’re experiencing headaches, eyestrain, and difficulty focusing on objects in the distance, you may be suffering from computer vision syndrome, otherwise known as digital eye strain.
+If you’re spending a lot of time in front of a computer and you’re experiencing headaches, eye strain, and difficulty focusing on distant objects, you may have computer vision syndrome.

 What is Computer Vision Syndrome?

-Computer vision syndrome, otherwise known as digital eye strain, is a group of eye and vision problems caused by viewing digital screens for extended periods of time.
+Computer vision syndrome, also known as digital eye strain, is a group of eye and vision problems caused by viewing digital screens for extended periods of time.

-The average worker in the United States spends seven hours a day on the computer, either in an office or working from home.
-1 Staring at computer screens for an extended period can cause discomfort, especially if your workstation isn’t properly set up, or you have uncorrected vision problems.
+The average worker in the United States spends seven hours a day on the computer, either in an office or working from home.1 Staring at computer screens for too long can cause discomfort, especially if your workstation isn’t properly set up or you have uncorrected vision problems.